 FPGA Formal Technology Adoption Trends

 The adoption trends for formal property checking (e.g., model checking) and automatic formal applications are shown in Fig. 5-2.
-We found that the adoption of formal property checking on FPGA projects is growing at an impressive 21% CAGR, and the adoption of automatic formal applications is growing at a 29% CAGR.
+We found that in the last ten years the adoption of formal property checking on FPGA projects has grown at a 10% CAGR, and the adoption of automatic formal applications has grown at a 15% CAGR.
 Historically, the formal property checking process has required specialized skills and expertise.
 However, the recent emergence of automatic formal applications provides narrowly focused solutions and does not require specialized skills for adoption.
 In general, formal solutions (i.e., formal property checking combined with automatic formal applications) are one of the fastest growing segments in functional verification.

 The key observation from these adoption trends is that the FPGA market has matured its verification processes, as I previously stated.
 This maturity is likely due to the growing complexity of designs as discussed in my previous blogs.